-An event that brings thousands of tourists to a small South Dakota town is about to begin
+An event that brings thousands of tourists to a small South Dakota city is about to begin

 'Our raison d'etre'

-In a campground about three miles away from Sturgis that's become central in the rally's festivities, music concerts are scheduled everyday of the rally.
+In a campground about three miles away from Sturgis that's become central in the rally's festivities, music concerts are scheduled every day of the rally.
 Performers include the rock band Smash Mouth.

 Owner Rod Woodruff says there will be changes there as well.